August 20, 2014

 Turtles are often sold as low maintenance pets, but the truth is they need special care and a lot of room to grow.
 Turtles will not survive in a small dish with a plastic palm tree.
 They need the right lighting, temperature and water filtration system.
 Countless pet turtles die from being kept in inadequate conditions.
 Turtles shipped by mail and other delivery services often die on the way.

 If maintained properly, however, turtles can live for decades and grow to be a foot long.
 That's a lifetime responsibility that many people are not prepared to meet.
+If you've done extensive research and are prepared for the commitment and responsibility of a turtle, we suggest you adopt one from a local animal shelter or rescue group, instead of creating more demand for turtles by purchasing one from a pet store.
+Visit theshelterpetproject.org/shelters to find your local shelter.

 Turtles should never be let loose outdoors